MCFA Launches "Engaged in Safety" Campaign: Reinforcing the Importance of Forklift Operator Training and Certification

 - Fewer accidents and mistakes can also translate into higher productivity and efficiency while operating lift trucks.

-- A workplace attitude that values safety is contagious, and reinforcing the importance of safety can greatly improve the overall morale of your workers.
+- A workplace attitude of safety is contagious; if your employees reinforce the importance of safety, it can greatly improve the overall morale of your workers.
 While they may feel competent enough to operate a forklift, they may worry about others in their work environment who could cause an accident.
 Having regular training and certifying your forklift operators demonstrates to your employees that you care about their well-being.

 - Penalties and fines for not certifying forklift operators are typically handled on a case-by-case basis.
-In 2016, OSHA increased the maximum amounts for fines.
-The severity of penalties really depends both on the probability and severity of the injury that could result from the violation.
-It also depends on whether it is a repeated violation, willful, serious, or other than serious.
+In 2016, OSHA increased the maximum amounts for fines to new levels.
+The severity of penalties really depends on both the probability and the severity of the injury that could result from the violation.
+It also depends on whether the violation is repeated, willful, serious, or other than serious.

 - Typical penalties for violation of OSHA's 1910.178 standards for materials handling and storage can be quite severe.
-Monetary fines can reach $250,000, and imprisonment can occur in some cases.
+Monetary fines can go up to $250,000, and imprisonment can occur in some cases.